Join this Fairfax-wide effort to control invasive plants

 Fairfax PRISM

 Our mission is to facilitate a community-wide effort by residents and organizations to stem the epidemic of invasive plants and thereby protect our trees and promote the growth of the life-supporting plants that are native to our ecosystem.
-Our volunteer teams are working to:

 A PRISM (Partnership for Regional Invasive Species Management) is a community partnership that brings agencies, nonprofits, and neighbors together to tackle invasive plants or animals across a region.
 Our region is Fairfax County in Northern Virginia and the independent jurisdictions therein including Falls Church.

-Actions that can make the difference
+Actions that make the difference

 -